sustrik/ribosome/README.md

 - Flexibility in indentation of the source.
 - Colouring support in editors.

+Note that ribosome trades readability/maintainability for speed and thus isn't well suited for performance-critical tasks such as, for example, generaing HTML on the fly.

 ## Installation

 Ribosome is a single Ruby script, thus all you need is to install Ruby